f0ssel/kaniko/README.md

 ## Image Iteration (future)

-Since kaniko can take a tar in addition to a git repo, users could iterate on image development inside a coder environment without git in the mix.
+Since kaniko can take a tar via stdin users could iterate on image development inside a coder environment without git in the mix.

 Iteration steps:
 - User makes changes in relevant repo
 - User submits build with cli (`coder build image my-image-name`)
+- We tar up the relative context and pass it into stdin of the pod we create
+- We build and push the image with a preview tag
 - We setup a preview environment for them to verify before they commit the changes